sababado/AndroidProjectConverter/README.md

 ##Roadmap
 1. Implement a feature to check for updates to the `apc.jar` file.
 2. Provide another option to specify an Android Test Project and move the contents appropriately to the gradle project.
-3. Correctly build out build.gradle for the module.
-This should include all file dependencies that are in a libs directory
-4. Work with library projects.
+3. Work with library projects.